KnowageLabs/Knowage-Documentation/chapter_3/security_management/document.rst

     Select Type and Engine for a new document.

-Now you have to select the dataset and/or data source that will feed your document with data.
-In this example you can see the pop-up window with datasets to select on the following figure.
+Now you have to select the datasource that will feed your document with data.

 .. figure:: media/image68.png

-    Selecting a dataset for the document.
+    Selecting a datasource for the document.

-Both should have already been defined in the corresponding sections for Knowage to show them in the available options of the menus.
 You can select the data source from the drop down menu.
 And select the dataset from the pop-up window and click save.

 Note that some types of document do not require the definition of a dataset at this point because they use embedded datasets.
-Depending on the type, it may also be necessary to select the data source.

 It is advisable to regularly save the document in this process, by clicking the related button save at the top right corner of the window.